dixonge/vagabondians/posts/escaping-system.md

 categories:
   - News
 tags:
-  - usa
+  - USA
-  - texas
+  - Six Months
-  - sixmonths
+  - Texas
 ---
 A timely topic as today is our last day at our jobs.